HORRIFYING: Convicted Sex Offender Lured Foreign Woman To NJ To Abuse Her Kids, Feds Say

-A registered sex offender from Bergen County lured a woman from the other side of the world to the United States so he could sexually abuse her two young daughters, federal authorities charged.
+A registered sex offender from Bergen County lured a woman from the other side of the world to the United States so he could sexually abuse her two young children, federal authorities charged.

-Corey Hipscher, 52, of Lodi first got the woman's 11-year-old child to take naked selfies and send them to him after connecting directly with the youngster on social media, the FBI said.
+Corey Hipscher, 52, of Lodi first got the woman's 11-year-old daughter to take naked selfies and send them to him after connecting directly with the youngster on social media, the FBI said.

 Among the horrific images, federal authorities said, is a video of the youngster self-penetrating with the top of a bowling pin.